grain-lang/grain-lang.org/src/stdlib/sys/file.md

 Parameters:

-- *sourceWorkingDirectory:* The directory in which the source path resolution starts
+- *sourceFd:* The file descriptor of the directory in which the source path resolution starts
-- *flags:* Flags which affect path resolution
+- *dirFlags:* Flags which affect path resolution
 - *sourcePath:* The path to the source of the link
-- *targetWorkingDirectory:* The directory in which the target path resolution starts
+- *targetFd:* The file descriptor of the directory in which the target path resolution starts
 - *targetPath:* The path to the target of the link

 ### File.**pathSymlink**